wombleton/gitlaw-nz/acts/R/Remuneration Authority Act 1977.md

 *   Where any university or the University Grants Committee considers that any remuneration which it proposes to agree to, or pay, will or may tend to lead to unreasonable disparities or inappropriate relativities with remuneration determined by the Authority under [section 12][14] or [section 12A][15], it shall, before agreeing to, or committing itself to the payment of, that remuneration, consult with the Authority and have due regard to any opinions expressed by the Authority and to any relevant remuneration determined by the Authority.

-    Section 32: substituted, on 11 November 1982, by section 5 of the Higher Salaries Commission Amendment Act 1982 (1982 No 40).
+    Section 32: replaced, on 11 November 1982, by section 5 of the Higher Salaries Commission Amendment Act 1982 (1982 No 40).

     Section 32 heading: amended, on 1 April 2003, by [section 3(2)][0] of the Remuneration Authority (Members of Parliament) Amendment Act 2002 (2002 No 54).

-    Section 32: amended, on 8 December 2009, by [section 10][94] of the Remuneration Authority Amendment Act 2009 (2009 No 65).
+    Section 32: amended, on 8 December 2009, by [section 10][103] of the Remuneration Authority Amendment Act 2009 (2009 No 65).

     Section 32: amended, on 1 April 2003, by [section 3(2)][0] of the Remuneration Authority (Members of Parliament) Amendment Act 2002 (2002 No 54).

-    Section 32: amended, on 1 November 1989, by [section 2(7)][64] of the Higher Salaries Commission Amendment Act 1989 (1989 No 35).
+    Section 32: amended, on 1 November 1989, by [section 2(7)][65] of the Higher Salaries Commission Amendment Act 1989 (1989 No 35).

 ##### 33 Consequential amendments

-*   (1) The enactments specified in [Schedule 5][95] are hereby amended in the manner indicated in that schedule.
+*   (1) The enactments specified in [Schedule 5][104] are hereby amended in the manner indicated in that schedule.

     (2) Unless in any case the context otherwise requires, in any other enactment or in any regulation, order, notice, award, agreement, instrument, or other document---